-On a sunny weekend afternoon, there is no better place to see how malagueños enjoy themselves than the charming ex-fishing village of Pedregalejo.
+On a sunny weekend afternoon, there is no better place to see how malagueños enjoy themselves than the charming fishing village of Pedregalejo.

 The seafront is jam packed with restaurants and bars, and attracts all types of people, from families with children enjoying a meal out to groups of young people gossiping over a beer.

-Although the beach itself is nothing special, it is generally far less crowded than the Malagueta, and there are many sandy or grassy spots where you can snooze having eaten a big lunch.
+The beach itself is divided into small, charming coves and is generally far less crowded than La Malagueta.
+There are many sandy or grassy spots where you can snooze having eaten a big lunch.

 From about 2pm onwards the place comes alive, and it is advisable to arrive early if you want to guarantee a table for lunch.